 Bridget’s An Irish Tradition Gift Shop – This popular shop in Norton supplies authentic products directly from Ireland, including jewelry, clothing apparel, Waterford, and Irish dancing costumes and accessories.

 The Snug Pub – Located in downtown Hingham, the Snug Pub offers traditional and modern cuisine, and live traditional Irish music.

 The Irish Cultural Centre in Canton is a regional, year-round setting for Irish culture, education, sports, music and cuisine.
 Check out virtual concerts on March 6 with Heron Valley Celtic Band, and on March 13 with Strawberry Hill.
 On March 17, enjoy online performances and cultural activities all day long!
 On March 21, Celtic Woman star Mairead Nesbitt performs a special concert on the fiddle.
 Purchase tickets here.

 South Shore Irish Heritage Trail, which identifies Irish landmarks from Weymouth to Plymouth.
 You’ll discover why the South Shore is often called the Irish Riviera!

 Cape Cod Irish Village – Experience the spirit and sprightly charm of Ireland at one of Cape Cod’s favorite destinations, The Irish Village.
 Established in 1976 by Noel Henry and family, the Village offers comfortable guest rooms, a restaurant, along with an Irish Pub featuring traditional Irish entertainment.

-Worcester Saint Patrick’s Day Parade – March 15th
+Worcester Saint Patrick’s Day Parade – CANCELLED

 Fiddler’s Green – Worcester – St. Patrick’s Day Festivities.

-Holyoke Saint Patrick’s Day Parade – March 22
+Holyoke Saint Patrick’s Day Parade – CANCELLED